jbwinters/jbwinters.github.io/_posts/2016-01-15-docker-nginx-gunicorn-flask.markdown

     app.run(host='0.0.0.0')
 {% endhighlight %}

-Replace the `from my_app_package import app` with whatever you need to include the app in run.py.
+It doesn't matter how you get `app` into run.py here, you could import it from some other module.
+However, if you don't want to run the app from run.py you'll have to change the gunicorn launch command in supervisor.conf to reference your desired module instead of `run`.
 Note that `ApacheFormatter` is wsgi-request-logger's default formatter and can be replaced with a custom formatter as desired.

 Nginx passes web traffic (port 80) through to gunicorn's exposed port 5000.
 We expose the container's port 80: